heremaps/here-data-sdk-cpp/docs/get-started.md

 ## Reference documentation

-The API reference documentation for Data SDK for C++ is available on our [GitHub Pages](https://heremaps.github.io/here-data-sdk-cpp/).
+The API reference documentation for Data SDK for C++ is available on [GitHub Pages](https://heremaps.github.io/here-data-sdk-cpp/).

 ## Examples